kwwalker/GOAvsTA/README.md

 This project examines the research impact and dissemination of green open access (GOA) and toll-access (TA) publications in the chemical sciences.

-- **Python scripts**: Used for mining bibliometric and altmetric data from APIs, including ChemRxiv, Scopus (via [Pybliometrics](https://github.com/pybliometrics-dev/pybliometrics)), and Crossref.
+- **Python scripts**: Used for data collection from APIs, including ChemRxiv, Scopus (via [Pybliometrics](https://github.com/pybliometrics-dev/pybliometrics)), and Crossref.
 The Python script is MIT licensed.
 - **R scripts**: Used for statistical analyses, data visualization, and distribution modeling.
 The R Script is GPL3 licensed.

 ---